srk-ullagallu/notes/running/rk8s.md

 In k8s cluster every pod can talk to each other there is restriction however i want to start controlling that

 based on lebels and ip addresses

+OSI  has layers which is fundamentally communication layers how the computers communicate each other

 There are 2 types of traffic
 - ingresss[incoming]